Red-Teaming Claude Opus and ChatGPT-based Security Advisors for Trusted Execution Environments: Evaluation

-\heading{Which Architectural Controls Actually Reduce Risk.} Table~\ref{tab:defense-ablation} supports the central secure-architecture thesis: adding controls in the Figure~\ref{fig:llm-sec-arch} pipeline reduces worst-case failure prevalence by \textbf{80.62\%}, and the full controls yields the lowest risk.
-Relative to the unguided baseline, each added layer lowers prevalence (with the strongest end-to-end outcome under “All defenses”), indicating that the benchmark is not merely descriptive, it can be used to validate mitigations.
+\heading{Which Architectural Controls Actually Reduce Risk.} ~\autoref{tab:defense-ablation} supports the central secure-architecture thesis: adding controls in the ~\autoref{fig:llm-sec-arch} pipeline reduces worst-case failure prevalence by \textbf{80.62\%}, and the full controls yields the lowest risk.
 Ablation shows policy gating reduces unsafe completion pressure and constrains the \llm’s response mode; retrieval grounding should directly reduce hallucinated mitigations by anchoring claims to primary sources; and structured templates force explicit threat assumptions and boundary statements.
 The empirical reductions align and strengthen the argument that “LLM failures can be contained” with standard secure-architecture patterns.
 Notably, even with all defenses, some residual cross-assistant transfer remains, implying that guardrails reduce risk but do not create a proof of correctness.
 This highlights that any pipeline should be paired with human approval for high-impact TEE decisions to reduce risk and \llms are not as a replacement for human oversight.